chirag127/6th-Sem-CN-Computer-Networks/practicle/6/experiment 5-15 by chirag singhal.md

 2. Import necessary packages in Java.
 3. Create a Process object to implement the PING command.
 4. Declare a BufferedReader stream class object.
-5. Get the details of the server:
+5. Get the details of the server.
-   1. Length of the IP address.
-   2. Time required to get the details.
-   3. Send packets, receive packets, and lost packets.
-   4. Minimum, maximum, and average times.
 6. Print the results.
 7. Stop the program.